plausible/website/_posts/2020-09-29-how-to-use-utm-parameters-to-track-your-campaigns-and-understand-where-the-dark-traffic-is-coming-from.md

 You cannot just include `utm_medium=social paid` as spaces are not supported.
 Either call it `utm_medium=social-paid` or `utm_medium=social+paid`.

-### Plausible Analytics converts plus signs into spaces
+### Plausible converts plus signs into spaces

 We recommend the plus sign as Plausible will automatically convert those into spaces.
 For instance, if you use `social+paid` in your links, it will be displayed as `social paid` in your Plausible Analytics dashboard.

 ### Note the standard URL syntax for query strings

 As explained earlier, to specify query parameters you start with a `?` and follow each consecutive parameter with `&`.
 If you use the question mark twice, the first part is ignored and only the last part is used.

 So try to avoid URLs with more than a single question mark in them.
 If the URL already has a question mark in it, simply use the ampersand symbol instead of the initial question mark at the start of your UTM.

 ### Have a consistent campaign naming convention

 Do you see too many campaign names and other sources in your UTM report?
 Is it difficult to get a good overview?
 Try to create a better and more consistent campaign naming convention for you and your team.

 Keeping the `utm_source` consistent from platform to platform allows you to view all the activities in one place.
-If you tag all the links you share on Facebook with `utm_source` Facebook, then you'll be able to see all of them by click on the `utm_source` Facebook in your Plausible Analytics dashboard.
+If you tag all the links you share on Facebook with `utm_source` Facebook, then you'll be able to see all of them by clicking on the `utm_source` Facebook in your Plausible Analytics dashboard.

-This is not possible if you call some of your tags Facebook, others facebook, Facebook-post or facebook-paid.
+This is not possible if you call some of your tags Facebook, others facebook, or Facebook-post and facebook-paid.

 ### How to test UTM parameters